Ayushparikh-code/Web-dev-mini-projects/README.md

 <br>

 **5.** Add your project files (eg: index.html ,style.css, script.js) inside that folder of previous step .
+         Also add a README file to your project which consists the short description/screenshots about your project !

 <br>

 **6.** Create a new branch.